jmcnally17/bank-tech-test/README.md

 account.withdraw(amount, date);
 ```

-`deposit` and `withdraw` increase and decrease the balance of the account respectively and call `addTransaction` from `TransactionLog` to add the transaction to `this.history`.
-These functions both have the following requirements for their arguments passed:
+`deposit` and `withdraw` increase and decrease the balance of the account respectively and call `addTransaction` from `TransactionLog` to add the transaction to `this.history`. `withdraw` cannot be run with an empty transaction log, because you cannot withdraw money from an empty account.
+The current balance is calculated from the transaction history itself.
+Therefore, no transaction history means there is no data to calculate a balance and thus £0.00 is given as the balance for this case. `date` has a default value which is a new Date object for the current time when `deposit` and `withdraw` are run.
+If you wish to input your own dates, however, the criteria for `date` is listed below along with the criteria for `amount`:

 - `amount`:
   - must be a number
   - cannot be less than or equal to 0
   - cannot have more than two decimal places (since it is in units of pounds)
-  - cannot be greater than the balance (this only applies to withdraw)
+  - cannot be greater than the updated balance of the last transaction (this only applies to withdraw)
 - `date`:
-  - must be in a valid format (DD/MM/YYYY)
-  - must be a valid date (e.g. "24/06/2022" is valid, "37/06/2022" is invalid)
+  - must be a valid date object (e.g. new Date(2022, 5, 26) is valid, new Date(2022, 5, 37) is invalid)
-  - must be a string

 If any of these conditions are not met, then the program will throw an appropriate error, giving the user some insight into what was wrong with their input.